whylabs/whylogs-examples/github-actions/README.md

-Whylogs can help monitor your ML datasets as part of your GitOps CI/CD pipeline.
+whylogs can help monitor your ML datasets as part of your GitOps CI/CD pipeline.

 The github action used in this example is defined in `.github/workflows/constraints.yml`.
 It specifies what actions to take whenever commits are pushed to this repo.

-This directory contains Whylogs constraints that are applied to a dataset as part of the Github action.
+This directory contains whylogs constraints that are applied to a dataset as part of the Github action.
 Constraints assert that a logged value or summary statistic is within an expected range.

 ```yaml